emilybrokaw/liferay-learn/docs/courses/latest/en/7.4/liferay-dxp-7.4-for-technical-users/integrate-with-external-systems/optional-exercise-2-enable-workflows-for-assignments.md

 ## Implement Workflow Support for Search

-Implement a pre filter for Assignments search so that only approved entities are shown by creating a class <code>com.liferay.training.gradebook.internal.search.spi.model.query.contributor.AssignmentModelPreFilterContributor</code> in the *gradebook-service* module.
+Implement a pre filter for Assignments search so that only approved entities are shown by creating a class `com.liferay.training.gradebook.internal.search.spi.model.query.contributor.AssignmentModelPreFilterContributor` in the *gradebook-service* module.
 Code should look something like this:

 ```java
 package com.liferay.training.gradebook.internal.search.spi.model.query.contributor;